-Artichokes and cardoons are well known in the Mediterranean regions.
-They were brought to America by the French in the 1800s.
-Even though they are easy to grow, home gardeners are still not very familiar with them.
-Here is all you need to know on how to grow artichokes and cardoons in your backyard.
+Artichokes and cardoons are more prevalent in the Mediterranean regions.
+However, they were brought to America by the French in the 1800s.
+Even though they are easy to grow, home gardeners are still unfamiliar with them.
+Here is all you need to know about growing artichokes and cardoons in your backyard.

 What are Artichokes and Cardoons?

-Artichoke plant and cardoons are pretty much the same.
-The main difference is that people grow artichokes for their flowers, while cardoons are grown for their leaf stems.
+Artichoke and cardoon plants are pretty much the same.
+The main difference is that people grow artichokes for their flowers and cardoons for the stems.
 However, there is no harm in eating artichoke stems too.

 The plant can grow to reach three to five feet tall and two feet wide.
-The central stem is thick, hollow, with a ragged surface.
+The central stem is thick, hollow, and with an uneven surface.
 The leaves are long with a thick midrib and sharp pointy blade.

 The artichoke flower is quite striking if left to mature.
-The 7-inches wide thistle-like flower has a stunning lavender-blue color.
-It makes a great addition to flower arrangements or dried for an artistic display.
-You can also leave it on the plant for the wildlife to feed on.
+The 7-inches wide thistle-like flower has stunning lavender-blue color, making it a great addition to flower arrangements, fresh or dried.
+You can also leave it on the plant to feed the wildlife.

 When to grow Artichokes and Cardoons